rix1/rix1-next-starter/README.md

-# Rix1's Next.js starter &middot;
+# Rix1's Next.js starter 👨‍🍳

 > This is Rix1s NextJS starter.
-I have sort of done mise en place so that I can just start cooking PoCs without setting up anything.
+I have sort of done _[mise en place](https://en.wikipedia.org/wiki/Mise_en_place)_ so that I can just start cooking PoCs without setting up anything.

 The kitchen has the following prepared for you